sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Your monstrous minion is a **zombie** (see *Monstrous Menagerie*) with the following improvements.

-* Your monstrous minionís type changes to monstrosity.
+* Your monstrous minion√≠s type changes to monstrosity.
-* Whenever your monstrous minion rolls initiative, it gains a number of temporary hit points equal to your artificer level ◊ your proficiency bonus.
+* Whenever your monstrous minion rolls initiative, it gains a number of temporary hit points equal to your artificer level ‚óä your proficiency bonus.
-* Your monstrous minionís Armor Class increases by an amount equal to your proficiency bonus.
+* Your monstrous minion√≠s Armor Class increases by an amount equal to your proficiency bonus.
 * Your monstrous minion adds your proficiency bonus to its attack and damage rolls.
-* Your monstrous minion regains all lost hit points at the end of a long rest so long as you can tend to it with leatherworkerís tools or a sewing kit.
+* Your monstrous minion regains all lost hit points at the end of a long rest so long as you can tend to it with leatherworker√≠s tools or a sewing kit.

 Whenever you finish a long rest, you can graft modifications onto your monstrous minion at the cost of infusion uses.
 These modifications only remain functional due to your infusions, and you can maintain these modifications as if they were infused items.
 Any modifications you fail to maintain are removed whenever you finish a long rest.